hostviralnetworks/nampy/README.md

 possible as a stable tool as my research progresses.
 Please contact me if you are interested in contributing.

-"NAMPy" seems shameless, albeit apt, it will probably change when I am feeling more creative.
+"NAMpy" seems shameless, albeit apt, it will probably change when I am feeling more creative.

 I recommend starting with the example for now, that is stable.